kinawy/uphoria-client/README.md

   }
 `
 ```
 GraphQL requires type definitions.
 This is our User type.
+As you can see for video, instead of returning a type for videos, it returns the Video Model Array.

+This one was interesting, but really quite straightforward, when we hunkered down to figure this out, we thought it would be some massive undertaking, it ended up taking all of maybe an hour.
 Video upload function
 ```javascript
 const cloudinaryUpload = async ({stream}) => {